Open Bible Data Home About News OET Key

 (Some words not found in UHB: said climb in/on/at/with,palm_tree take_hold in/on/at/with,fruit,its and,be now breasts,your like,clusters the,vine and,fragrance breath,your like_the,apples )

-The man compares the woman’s kisses (mouth) to wine in the first line of this verse and then the woman responds to him and continues this simile in the following two lines.
-The man is saying that the woman’s kisses are like wine because wine is pleasant tasting and has a powerful effect on the body when drunk freely.
-If it would be helpful to your readers, you could explain the basis of this comparison.
+The man is saying that the woman’s kisses (mouth) are like wine because both are pleasant tasting and have a powerful effect on the body.
+The woman continues this comparison.
+If it would be helpful to your readers, you could state this explicitly.
 Alternate translation: “and let your mouth be pleasant tasting and intoxicating like the best wine.
 May my mouth be like pleasant and intoxicating wine which goes down to my beloved smoothly, gliding over the lips of those who sleep”

 Note 2 topic: figures-of-speech / explicit